MANDAN Historical Society

 In 1929, Otto Gussner opened a radiator shop in the back of the hotel building where the city of Mandan housed the fire trucks until a new city hall was built.
 When the hotel was remodeled in 1947, the radiator shop was moved to the back of the lot on the alley.

 The building remained in service exclusively as a hotel until 1968.
-Among the other businesses which were based in the building home were the law offices of John Sullivan, Taylor Drug, the White Star Cafe, S.S.
-Smith Dry Good's, John Sand's Bar, St. Elmo's Restaurant, The Mandan News and Crescent Printing.
+Among the other businesses which were based in the building home were the law offices of John Sullivan, Taylor Drug, the White Star Cafe, John Sand's Bar, St. Elmo's Restaurant (in basement), The Mandan News and Crescent Printing.
 A Christian coffee shop operated on the main floor for a decade before its final tenant, Ratz Lounge.
 The building was razed in April and May 2007.